interledger/publisher-tools/README.md

 2. Run "Tasks: Run Task"
 3. Select "Dev" to start all development servers simultaneously

-This will start the Local S3 service, CDN, API, and Frontend in parallel.</br>
+This will start the Local S3 service, CDN, API, and Frontend in parallel.\
 You can also run the "default build task" with a keyboard shortcut.

 #### Manual Setup

-Alternatively, you can start each service manually.</br>
+Alternatively, you can start each service manually.

 ```sh
 pnpm -r --parallel dev
 ```

-This will run all development servers in parallel in a single terminal.</br>
+This will run all development servers in parallel in a single terminal.\
 _For separate terminal output_, run each command in a separate terminal tab/window:

 ```sh